Athansya/CProgrammingAModernApproach/Chapters/2_C_Fundamentals/README.md

 ### Functions
 Defined as procedures or subroutines to be followed.
 They can be already implemented by C as **library functions** or user defined.
 It is a collection of statements that work together to achieve a result.
 It may or may not take arguments as input.
 Some functions `return` a value and others don't.

-> :warning: The `main` function is requisite for every C program.
+> :warning: The `main` function is a requisite for every C program.
 It gets called everytime the program is executed.

 ### Statements
+Instructions to be executed when the programs runs.
+In this example in particular, we use a `return` statement and a **function call**.
+Simply put, the **calling** a function means utilizing it as in `printf(...)`.
+The `return 0` is a way of making sure that our program ends once it finishes the execution of the previous statements.

+> :warning: Every statement must end with a semicolon `;`.